jayanthchennamaneni/Web-Scraping-for-LLMs/README.md

 - **Web Crawling**: Starts from a specified URL and follows links to gather more pages.
 - **HTML Cleanup**: Removes unnecessary tags such as `<script>`, `<style>`, `<nav>`, `<footer>`, `<form>`, and `<input>`.
 - **Markdown Conversion**: Converts cleaned HTML into Markdown format for easier readability and processing.
-- **Output**: Saves the processed Markdown content to files organized in an output directory.

 ## Requirements